-in respect of a Fibre Upgrade Outage, 7:00am to 7:00pm in the place where an Outage occurs or is to occur.
+in respect of a Fibre Upgrade Outage, 7:00am to 7:00pm in the place where an Outage occurs or is to occur; and

+in respect of an NTD Replace Outage, 7:00am to 7:00pm in the place where an Outage occurs or is to occur, unless the NTD Replace is performed during a Co-ordinated Appointment or After Hours Installation Appointment, in which case the NTD Replace Outage will occur at the time the relevant Appointment occurs.

-Self-Installation Consent – HFC means a consent (either given directly to RSP or to a Downstream Service Provider) of the Contracted End User to the installation and making ready for service of HFC-NTD Connecting Equipment by means of an End User Installation – HFC.
+Self-Installation Consent – HFC means a consent (either given directly to RSP or to a Downstream Service Provider) of the Contracted End User to:

+the installation and making ready for service of HFC-NTD Connecting Equipment by means of an End User Installation – HFC; and

+where applicable, the deinstallation and disposal of any HFC-NTD Connecting Equipment being replaced.

-Subsequent Installation means any Installation by nbn (or an Installer) which is not an Initial Standard Installation, an Initial Non Standard Installation, an FTTN/C Fibre Upgrade Installation, a WNTD Upgrade Installation, a Professional Wiring Service in connection with nbn® Ethernet (FTTB) and nbn® Ethernet (FTTN) or an Access Component Reactivation, and includes an FTTB/FTTN Subsequent Installation and FTTC Subsequent Installation but does not include any Installation at an Approved Non-Premises Location.
+Subsequent Installation means any Installation by nbn (or an Installer) which is not an Initial Standard Installation, an Initial Standard Installation (1 Port NTD), an Initial Standard Installation (4 Port NTD), an Initial Non Standard Installation, an Initial Non Standard Installation (1 Port NTD), an Initial Non Standard Installation (4 Port NTD), an FTTN/C Fibre Upgrade Installation, a WNTD Upgrade Installation, a Professional Wiring Service in connection with nbn® Ethernet (FTTB) and nbn® Ethernet (FTTN) or an Access Component Reactivation, and includes an FTTB/FTTN Subsequent Installation and FTTC Subsequent Installation but does not include any Installation at an Approved Non-Premises Location.

 […]